 Getting to Santa Fe

-There is also very limited service in and out of the Santa Fe airport through American Airlines and Great Lakes Airline.
+There is also very limited service in and out of the Santa Fe airport through American Airlines and United Airlines.
 Roadrunner Shuttle operates out of the Santa Fe airport (505) 424-3367.

 It is very important to confirm your workshop status before making travel arrangements.

 Santa Fe is located at 7,000 feet in the foothills of the Sangre de Cristo mountains.
 The air is dry (usually about 15-25% humidity) and the sun is strong, so remember to bring a hat, sunscreen, and chapstick.

 If you feel out of breath or sluggish, it's probably the altitude.
 Drink plenty of water; alcohol and caffeine are dehydrating.
 Dehydration may also cause headaches so, again, drink lots of water, try ibuprofen, and pace yourself..

 Santa Fe enjoys one of the best climates in the world.
 All four seasons are glorious.
 Summer days are hot and sunny, with cool evenings.
 Winter sees plenty of sunshine, and often plenty of snow.
 Fall is, quite simply, perfect.